-- Level 1 Entering: Knows and uses social language and visually supported information in reading, mathematics, science and social studies. - Level 2 Knows and uses social English and some general language of reading, mathematics, science and social studies. - Level 3 Developing: Knows and uses social English and some general and specific language of reading, mathematics, science and social studies.
+Level 1 - Entering: Knows and uses social language and visually supported information in reading, mathematics, science and social studies.

-- Level 4 Expanding: Knows and uses social English and some academic English, including some technical language in the subject areas. - Level 5 Bridging: Knows and uses social and academic English and understands and uses technical language in the subject areas at grade level with minimal support.
-In the state of Maine since 2017, a composite of 4.5 is now considered the Exiting out point for LEP students. - Level 6 Functions in English at grade level; English language support.
-Monitoring Year 1 & 2 - Level 7 Attained: Functions in English at grade level; May no longer need bilingual language Support: Monitoring. - Level 8- Former LEP (If the student demonstrates a need through grades or testing for further services, the exit status can be reviewed and the student can resume services.)
+- Level 2 Beginning: Knows and uses social English and some general language of reading, mathematics, science and social studies. - Level 3 Developing: Knows and uses social English and some general and specific language of reading, mathematics, science and social studies. - Level 4 Expanding: Knows and uses social English and some academic English, including some technical language in the subject areas. - Level 5 Bridging: Knows and uses social and academic English and understands and uses technical language in the subject areas at grade level with minimal support. - Level 6 Attained: Functions in English at grade level; may no longer need bilingual or English language support.
+Monitoring Year 1 - Level 7 Attained: Functions in English at grade level; may no longer need bilingual or English language support.
+Monitoring Year 2 - Level 8 Former LEP